Peter Warmerdam - practice owner and veterinarian

 michael carson - veterinarian

 Michael graduated from Massey University in 2011 and then moved to Brisbane where he was based for six years.
 Over that time he developed a strong interest in surgery, got married and had two children.
-Michael’s family also includes three cats and three dogs.
+Michael’s family also includes three cats and two small dogs.
 Unfortunately they had to leave some of the menagerie behind - the tarantulas and parrots will be missed.
 Upper Hutt is Michael’s new home for the foreseeable future.
 He looks forward to meeting you and all of your wonderful pets.

 Amy O’sullivan - veterinarian